 For blockages on a public sewer, please contact us on 0344 346 2020 so that we can confirm responsibility.
 We’re responsible for maintaining public sewers and we’ll attend within 4 hours to unblock the sewer, free of charge.
 If you are the homeowner, you are responsible...

 A cubic metre equals 1000 litres of water.
 If you’re on a meter, the variable charge from 1st April 2019 for 1 cubic metre is: For water - £1.8477 For sewerage including surface water drainage – £3.5832 For sewerage excluding surface water drainage - £3.1549

 What do I need to do about my meter when I move?

 On the day that you move, please take a meter reading and let us know online either at My Account, on our move form or give us a call to take the details.
 If it’s difficult to read your meter, let us know at least 10 working days prior to your move date and we’ll...

 What do I need to do when I move house?

-Let us know you’re moving online by completing one of the following forms: New Customer, Returning Customer, Moving within the South West Leaving the South West Or give us a call if you prefer.
-Metered propertiesIf you’re moving from or into a home with a meter, we’ll...
+Let us know you’re moving online by completing one of the following forms: New Customer, Moving within the South West Leaving the South West Or give us a call if you prefer.
+Metered propertiesIf you’re moving from or into a home with a meter, we’ll need the readings...